Transportation and Inclement Weather

 The use of snow routes will depend on road conditions and outside temperature.
 If many roads in the district are not clear enough for bus travel, but the designated snow routes are clear, then the decision could be made to go to school.
 Students would be responsible to meet their bus at the designated stops at the scheduled times.
 The snow routes are designed to run buses on the main district roads and stop at pre-determined safe locations.
 Drivers are asked NOT to deviate from the assigned stops when utilizing snow routes.
 The decision to run snow routes will be announced through the same media outlets as school cancellations.
-Please see the 2021-2022 Snow Routes for the times and locations of individual bus snow routes are posted on the district website www.logrog.net .
+Please see the 2021-2022 Snow Routes for the times and locations of individual bus snow routes.

 Why does Logan-Rogersville sometimes cancel school when other area schools are in session / Why does Logan-Rogersville sometimes remain open when other area schools are closed?

 Each school district is unique.
 The Logan-Rogersville district is comprised of areas in three different counties.
 Each county road department is unique in their fleet size, budget and protocol.

-The number of rural roads, terrain, paved surfaces, etc., can make the safety of travel vary from one part of the district to other even when they are in close geographic proximity.
+The number of rural roads, terrain, paved surfaces, etc., can make the safety of travel vary from one part of the district to another even when they are in close geographic proximity.